Gandosha/0sc9.crt/README.md

 Check NMAP Scripts for SMB, DCERPC and NETBIOS

-Step 7: Any SMTP ports available?
+* Any SMTP ports available?

 Enumerate Users: